Skip to content

 Alternative: Manual Migration

-If you prefer to manage the schema yourself, remove auto_migrate: true and run the SQL manually (replace stowry_metadata with your chosen table name):
+If you prefer to manage the schema yourself, run the SQL manually:

 CREATE TABLE IF NOT EXISTS stowry_metadata (